 Different types of weight loss surgery

-There are a few different types of weight loss surgery, which is also referred to as bariatric surgery.
 Each one differs in application, but the end result is to limit the amount of food your stomach can hold to encourage the consumption of fewer calories.

 Gastric sleeve

-Gastric sleeve surgery, also known as sleeve gastrectomy, involves removing a sizeable section of the stomach in order to reduce the amount of food you can eat.
+Gastric sleeve surgery, also known as sleeve gastrectomy, involves removing a sizeable section of the stomach in order to reduce the amount of food you can eat [2].
 By reducing the size of the stomach, the body also naturally produces less of the hunger-stimulating hormone ghrelin.

-The most common risks associated with gastric sleeve surgery are bleeding and leakage from the stomach as well as nutrient deficiencies.
-It's also important to note that long-term success following a gastric sleeve operation does involve making lifestyle changes to ensure you can keep the weight off into the future as the stomach is capable of stretching again, leading to weight regain.
+It's also important to note that long-term success following a gastric sleeve operation does involve making lifestyle changes to ensure you can keep the weight off into the future as the stomach is capable of stretching again, leading to weight regain [4].

 Gastric band

-Gastric band surgery, also known as a lap band, involves implanting an inflatable tube around the upper part of the stomach to restrict how much you can eat.
-The band, which is made of flexible silicone, is filled with salt water and is connected to a port underneath the skin that a bariatric surgeon can access to make it larger or smaller.
+The band, which is made of flexible silicone, is filled with salt water and is connected to a port underneath the skin that a bariatric surgeon can access to make it larger or smaller [6].

-While it is effective in aiding weight loss, there are also risks associated with this surgery.
-Complications associated with the lap band include food intolerance, where patients develop issues with swallowing, severe nausea and vomiting, as well as heartburn, reflux and esophageal dilation, where the food can become stuck in the esophagus.
+Complications associated with the lap band include food intolerance, where patients develop issues with swallowing, severe nausea and vomiting, as well as heartburn, reflux and esophageal dilation, where the food can become stuck in the oesophagus [7].

 Gastric bypass

-One of the most common forms of weight loss surgery, the gastric bypass procedure involves dividing the stomach and creating a small pouch at the top, which is then connected to the small intestine.
-The idea here is that when you consume food, it goes into the small pouch before moving into the small intestine, bypassing the bulk of the stomach.
+One of the most common forms of weight loss surgery, the gastric bypass procedure involves dividing the stomach and creating a small pouch at the top, which is then connected to the small intestine [8].

 This is a serious risk as substances that don't belong in certain areas of the body can make their way there through the faulty connection.

-If left untreated, long-term complications of anastomotic leaking can include ulcers and scarring as well as the creation of a fistula (a drainage tract) between the gastric pouch and stomach.
+If left untreated, long-term complications of anastomotic leaking can include ulcers and scarring as well as the creation of a fistula (a drainage tract) between the gastric pouch and stomach [9].

 Gastric balloon